Wood burning stoves: what you need to know

 Further studies have shown that these estimates are likely to include other types of domestic burning, such as open fires, bonfires and pizza ovens.
 In addition, 'dirtier' fuels, including wet logs and house coal, have much more of an impact than others.

 Many other forms of heating and even day-to-day tasks, such as cooking, cause some pollution.
 But if the wrong fuels are used, the stove is inefficient or used incorrectly, the stove will still produce pollutants.

 Visit our page on stoves and pollution to find out more about the potential effects of stoves on the environment and, more crucially, how to use a stove and heating system efficiently.

 Pros of biomass heating

-- As mentioned above, biomass materials are carbon-neutral, so should reduce your carbon footprint.
+- As mentioned above, assuming you source your biomass materials sustainably, they are a low carbon fuel so should reduce your carbon footprint.